Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/preparingUnityProject.md

 ## Notes

 ### Always quit the Unity Hub between sessions
 It is important to quit the Unity Hub between launches of Unity.
-Also, certain environment variables can prevent the Shotgun integration to function properly.
 See the [troubleshooting](troubleshooting.md#problems-relating-to-the-unity-hub) section for more details.